NSNickie/Algorithm/docs/greedy.md

 ### Thought

-Just don't think to much.
+Just don't think too much.
 Use a for loop to iterate throuth the array and check if the max jump index is bigger than the length of the array.
 Return true if it is, otherwise return false.
 This is because no matter where the index comes from, the max jump number is always the sum of the index and the value.

 ## 45. Jump Game Ⅱ